- (206) 624-9410

 Business Purchase and Sale: George helps business owners buy and sell their businesses.
 Business purchase agreements include sales of business assets, sales of stock, mergers, and other reorganizations.
 George has experience representing buyers and sellers in a wide range of business sale transactions, including multi-million dollar purchase transactions.
 In addition to drafting the business purchase agreement, significant effort and time is placed on tax planning.
 The goal is always to minimize the buyer or seller’s tax liability stemming from the purchase or sale of the business.
 The form of the business sale has a dramatic impact on the overall tax burden; therefore, this additional effort can save the client substantial sums of money.

 Tax Consulting: Many clients and their advisors (including other attorneys, CPAs, and financial advisors) seek George’s assistance regarding specific federal income tax questions.
 Federal tax law is highly complex, and George helps clients to better understand these complexities by researching and determining the tax treatment of specific transactions.
-Forming, funding, and operating self-directed IRAs is one area of tax law in particular in which George assists clients.
+Forming, funding, and operating self-directed IRAs and Qualified Opportunity Funds are two areas of tax law in particular in which George assists clients.

 Tax Return Preparation: George works closely with the Amicus CPAs on a wide variety of federal and state tax returns.
 George has experience preparing and reviewing many tax returns, including Personal Income Tax Returns (Form 1040), Gift Tax Returns (Form 709), Estate Tax Returns (Form 706), Partnership Tax Returns (Form 1065), C-Corp Tax Returns (Form 1120), S-Corp Tax Returns (Form 1120-S), Estate and Trust Income Tax Returns (Form 1041), and many other tax returns including split-income returns, IRA returns, and charitable organization returns.
 George typically assists with a tax return that involves unique or complex transactions and issues.